AmasaDelano/dw-srd-offline/src/markdown/Bard.md

 ### It Goes To Eleven

-When you **unleash a crazed performance** \(a righteous lute solo or mighty brass blast, maybe\) choose a target who can hear you and roll+Cha. ✴On a 10+ the target attacks their nearest ally in range. ✴On a 7–9 they attack their nearest ally, but you also draw their attention and ire.
+When you **unleash a crazed performance** \(a righteous lute solo or mighty brass blast, maybe\) choose a target who can hear you and roll+CHA. ✴On a 10+ the target attacks their nearest ally in range. ✴On a 7–9 they attack their nearest ally, but you also draw their attention and ire.

 ### Metal Hurlant

-When you **shout with great force or play a shattering note** choose a target and roll+Con. ✴On a 10+ the target takes 1d10 damage and is deafened for a few minutes. ✴On a 7–9 you still damage your target, but it’s out of control: the GM will choose an additional target nearby.
+When you **shout with great force or play a shattering note** choose a target and roll+CON. ✴On a 10+ the target takes 1d10 damage and is deafened for a few minutes. ✴On a 7–9 you still damage your target, but it’s out of control: the GM will choose an additional target nearby.

 ### A Little Help From My Friends